HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 • Infections from cold and damp weather exposure.

 Homeopathy management is an effective traditional treatment in acute otitis media, and there is no significant difference between other classes of drugs in the main outcome.
-It has been said that symptomatic improvement was more rapid in the homeopathy treatment, and there was a significant difference in antibiotic requirements, preferring homeopathy.
+It has been said that symptomatic improvement was more rapid in the homeopathy treatment, and there was a significant difference in antibiotic requirements, favoring homeopathy.

 Source Article IclonSourcesSource Article Arrow